TammyTheAnalyst/SQLiteStudio-Retrieve-Data-using-Single-Table-SQL-Queries/README.md

-# SQL-Projects

-This repository showcases various SQL projects I have completed, demonstrating my ability to write SQL queries for different use cases, including filtering data, sorting, and using different SQL clauses.

 ## Project: Retrieve Data using Single-Table SQL Queries

 For this project, I used **SQLiteStudio** to practice retrieving data from a database using single-table SQL queries.
 I focused on writing queries to control which data was retrieved based on different conditions and requirements.
 Here are the key concepts I worked on: